This is a great year to visit Massachusetts!

 This article gives a good overview of the main events planned in 2020, starting with the Commemoration Opening Ceremony in Plymouth on April 24th.
-This website is the best place for official information about the celebrations.

 Today I want to share some highlights from two previous trips to give you some ideas of what you may enjoy to see and do if you visit Plymouth or Boston this year.